Word Formation in German:

 German can create new words with a variety of tools, including suffixes, separable prefixes, inseparable prefixes, and various ways of deriving nouns from strong verbs, nouns from verbs with separable or inseparable prefixes, or adjectives and adverbs from such verbs.

 Like English, German also offers the possibility of combining of words, especially nouns.
 The resulting noun chains in English typically feature spaces or hyphens between the different elements, while German ones normally appear as one word.
-The German penchant for creating complex compound nouns has long been the source of much amusement.
+The German penchant for creating complex compound nouns has long been the stuff of comedy.
 Mark Twain devotes part of his essay on The Awful German Language to these "curiosities," and many people are familiar with ones like "der Donaudampfschifffahrtsgesellschaftskapitän" (the Danube Steamship Navigation Company Captain).

 - ["-n" or "-en"]: "das Bauernbrot (farmhouse bread); "das Freudenhaus" (brothel); "die Gedankenfreiheit" (freedom of thought); "der Kettenraucher" (chain-smoker); "der Tintenkleks" (inkblot).

-Between these two items there may also be a connecting element (die Fuge) that can have various forms:
+Between these two items there may also be a connecting element (die Fuge) that can have various forms (note that the primary word does not always have to be a noun):

 |mobile phone accessories||Which of our four seasons do you most look forward to?|